Insert Details: Pros and Cons

 - Finally build the traditional interior framing and then the services and finishes can be installed.

 This is the least expensive method available for materials.
-However this method increase costs for the labor, material handling, site co-ordination and other complexity and details.
+However, this method greatly increases the costs for labor and onsite coordination.
+The installation process is more complex.

 Side Wall Inserts